tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 To compile these two examples (main.cpp and main2.cpp), no makefile is present.

-Instead three project files are provided:
+Instead four project files are provided:
 ->	addons_examples.pro: 					A Qt Creator project file that can be used in Ubuntu only and must be edited to set the paths and to choose the example to compile (handy for Linux and Mac users).
 This file can be tweaked to use the libraries of your choice (see below).
 ->	addons_examples_mingw.cbp: 				A CodeBlocks project file that can be used to compile the first demo for Windows (to compile the second demo simply replace main.cpp with main2.cpp).
 This demo requires the glew library only to compile.
+->	addons_examples_mingw_direct3d9.cbp: 	A CodeBlocks project file that can be used to compile the first demo for Windows (to compile the second demo simply replace main.cpp with main2.cpp).
+This demo requires the direct3d9 libraries to compile.
 ->  addons_example_monodevelop.cproj:		A Monodevelop C++ project file that contains both main*.cpp files: however only one has its "Build Action" set to "compile" (this makes it easier to switch between them).
 It requires the two C++ packages "gl" and "sdl2": their absolute paths are hardcoded for Ubuntu Linux 64bit, but they can be easily reconfigured by the user.
 Even if you use another IDE, in case of compilation problems, it can still be useful to open these files with a text editor and see their content.

 You can test the two examples (without compiling them) in your web browser by clicking on the two .html files inside the html subfolder (although not all the addons might be active in this build).